pivotal/docs-tas-adapter/install.md

     korifi-api-proxy   API-FQDN   korifi-api-ingress-cert   valid    Valid HTTPProxy
     ```

-## <a id="assign-admin-user"></a>Assign the admin role to a user
+## <a id="assign-admin-user"></a>Log in with a system admin user

-After you install the Cloud Foundry command-line interface (cf CLI), log in to Application Service Adapter and assign the admin role to an existing user in the Kubernetes cluster:
+After you install the Cloud Foundry command-line interface (cf CLI), log in to Application Service Adapter with one of the system admin users you configured in the `admin.users` value:

 1. Target the cf CLI at the API endpoint.